Are you inspired by seaworthy decor? This DIY nautical wall art is easy to make with Mod Podge – and uses a fun color palette.

 In my new role, we’re going to do a craft challenge each month.
 I love challenges!
 All the projects must be something that can be completed in an apartment with simple tools (and be small enough to be housed in an apartment).

-This monthly challenge is summer themed, and so I went with nautical.
-The first step in making my project was finding a palette.
 In fact, going with a “nautical” theme actually came from the title of the palette as opposed to the other way around.
 I spotted this on Spoonflower and fell head over heels:

 As you can see, it’s called “modern nautical” – and the rest is history.
 With one trip to the craft store, I had everything I needed to make my canvases.